 I develop trails for a living. a farming game still hyjacked my brain.

 I had to quit playing Farmville more than seven years ago, even though my "farm" was thriving.
-I'd earned the beloved collie without spending a dime — just steady engagement with the game.
+I'd earned the beloved collie without spending a dime, just steady engagement with the game.

 But during my 45-minute commute from city to country, I started noticing something unsettling: I was overlaying game logic onto real farmland.
 Driving past acres of soybeans and hay, I found myself thinking in crops, harvests, game assets.
-That's when I knew the game had started to warp something fundamental — the way I process place, reality, and meaning.
+That's when I knew the game had started to warp something fundamental: the way I process place, reality, and meaning.

 It was messing with the way I create knowledge.

-Each transformation probably felt inevitable and beneficial to the people living through it.
 How can we assess what we might be about to lose when we can't even name what we've already lost?

 How easily my brain started overlaying game logic onto actual farmland.
 How Pokemon Go had kids literally not seeing what was in front of them.

-If we're heading toward technology that makes the designed layer even more seamless, even more compelling — shouldn't we at least pause and ask what we might be trading away?
+If we're heading toward technology that makes the designed layer even more seamless, even more compelling, shouldn't we at least pause and ask what we might be trading away?

 The threat isn't just to our health, but to our capacity to think clearly.
-To let genuine insights knock on consciousness instead of having our attention constantly pulled toward designed stimuli that are optimized for engagement rather than understanding.
+To let genuine insights knock on consciousness instead of having our attention constantly pulled toward designed stimuli optimized for engagement rather than understanding.

-Maybe what we need is to put a stake in the ground — a wayfinding for the way back.
+Maybe what we need is to put a stake in the ground, a way finding for the way back.

 Previous